What is On Demand TV?

 How does on demand work?

-When subscribing to a digital TV provider, you will usually have free access to anything that would be included in your monthly viewing package anyway, and if you want to get films, TV or sporting events that you wouldn’t normally get monthly, then you can often pay a single fee for short-term access to that content.
+When subscribing to a digital TV provider, you will usually have some free access to anything that would be included in your monthly viewing package anyway, and if you want to get films, TV or sporting events that you wouldn’t normally get monthly, then you can often pay a single fee for short-term access to that content.

 What can I get on demand?